 We now turn to risk weights for Corporate exposures.
-In BCBS 307, as for Bank exposures, Corporate-exposure risk weights are determined by a two-risk-driver approach, specifically revenue and leverage.
+In BCBS 307, as for Bank exposures, Corporateexposure risk weights are determined by a two-risk-driver approach, specifically revenue and leverage.
 Respondents to the Committee's consultation deemed the use of leverage inappropriate without consideration of a corporate's industry sector while the use of revenue was also criticised as it would penalise SMEs.

-Table 6: Risk weight for bank exposures (SCRA) Credit risk assessment of counterparty Grade A Grade B Grade C "Base" risk weight 50% 100% 150% Risk weight for short-term exposures 20% 50% 150% a.
+Credit risk assessment of counterparty Grade A Grade B Grade C "Base" risk weight 50% 100% 150% Risk weight for short-term exposures 20% 50% 150% a.
 For banks incorporated in jurisdictions that allow the use of external ratings for regulatory purposes, the risk weights of corporate exposures will be determined according to Table 7.